Application procedure for Tourism Marketing and Management (intake Autumn 2020)

 Applicants are required to prioritize one program over the others, if they apply for more than one program from the UEF’s Faculty of Social Sciences and Business Studies.
 If applicants are admitted to all the programs of their choice, a study place will only be offered for the prioritized program, cancelling the study place from the other programs.

-Supporting documents to be enclosed along with the application:
+Supporting documents to be enclosed along with the online application:

 Degree certificate, and if necessary, an English translation provided by an authorised translator.
 If you are applying with one degree and indicating you’re your language skills with another, you are required to submit educational documents regarding both degrees.